 - Drain sardines, pat dry, and mash them into potatoes with a fork.

 - Shape into four 3-inch patties.

-- Gently press tops and bottoms into crumbs.
+- Spread crumbs onto wax paper and gently press tops and bottoms into crumbs.

 - Heat oil in a pan over med-high heat.
 Sauté for about 5 minutes, turning once.

 Notes: For more on this recipe in my blog click here.